-This payment calculator can determine the payment amount or payment length for a one-time, fixed-interest loan.
-Use the "Fixed Term" tab to calculate the monthly payment of a fixed term loan.
-Use the "Fixed Payment" tab to calculate the time to pay off a loan using a fixed monthly payment.
-Use the Take-Home-Pay Calculator to find the net payment of your salary after taxes and deductions.
+The Payment Calculator can determine the monthly payment amount or loan term for a fixed interest loan.
+Use the "Fixed Term" tab to calculate the monthly payment of a fixed-term loan.
+Use the "Fixed Payments" tab to calculate the time to pay off a loan with a fixed monthly payment.
+For more information about or to do calculations specifically for car payments, please use the Auto Loan Calculator.
+To find net payment of salary after taxes and deductions, use the Take-Home-Pay Calculator.